-When evaluating LSAT scores we may consider whether similar tests have under-predicted your academic performance in the past.
-For example, if you can document that you have earned exceptionally high undergraduate grades but performed badly on the SAT, this factor may be taken into account in evaluating your potential to succeed in law school.
-Be sure to document your test-taking history by including a copy of your SAT scores with your application.
+When evaluating your LSAT score, we may consider whether similar tests have under-predicted your academic performance in the past.
+For example, if you can document that you have earned exceptionally high undergraduate grades but performed poorly on the SAT, then this may be taken into account in evaluating your potential to succeed in law school.
+Be sure to document your test-taking history by including a copy of your SAT or ACT scores with your application.

 Multiple Test Scores

-We advise preparing well and performing your best on test day so that you take the LSAT only once.
-However if something unexpected occurs that negatively affects your performance, or if you believe you could improve your performance, then you may wish to consider taking the test again.
-We usually use the highest score.
-We use the average if multiple scores are closely clustered.
-We will not penalize you for canceling scores in accordance with what LSAC policy.
+We advise preparing well so that you perform your best on test day and that you take the LSAT only once.
+However, if something unexpected occurs that negatively affects your performance, or if you believe you can improve your performance, then you may wish to consider taking the test again.
+In general, we use the highest score.
+We will not penalize you for canceling scores in accordance with LSAC policy.